krathalan/apparmor-profiles/README.md

 ### cupsd
 This profile has only been tested with a local wireless HP printer.
 Printers from other manufacturers or printers connected via a different interface (e.g. USB, SAMBA, etc.) may not work.
 Patches accepted.

+### Discord
+The only directory in the home directory that Discord is allowed to access is `~/{D,d}ownloads/`.
+You won't be able to, for example, upload things to the web from your Documents directory.
+You'll need to copy the file to your downloads directory first.

+### epiphany
+The only directory in the home directory that epiphany is allowed to access is `~/{D,d}ownloads/`.
+You won't be able to, for example, upload things to the web from your Documents directory.
+You'll need to copy the file to your downloads directory first.

 ### evince
 You will need to add local changes if you wish to view documents that are not in `~/{D,d}ocuments/` or `~/{D,d}ownloads/`.